 The Realia & Miscellanea series includes a child’s nurse costume.
 It was made by Ellroy’s mother and friends.
 Their handiwork was given to a child who was born at the hospital where they worked.
 Years later when the recipient was an adult it was given to the author with an explanation of the history behind the gift.

-The James Ellroy Archive is open for research and the finding aid to the collection can be accessed by following the link on the left.
+The James Ellroy Archive is open for research and the finding aid to the collection can be accessed by following the link on the right.